rickyteng/washapp/README.md

 =======
 1. Add StaticController to serve static file at any folder.
 2. Add PluginsController to serve plug-in functionality.
+3. Server read port setting from config.json.

 Introduction
 =======
 #### Http Port
-WASHApp will serve http function at port 32767 by default that is hard-coded.
+WASHApp will serve http function at port 32767 by default or read setting from config.json.

 #### Configuration
 config.json give simplest configuration that can define window width and height, static file type, and plugin function.